aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-aspose-imaging-java-indexed-colors/_index.md

 *Explanation*: `Image.load()` reads the file and returns a generic `Image` object.
 Casting it to `RasterImage` gives you pixel‑level access needed for palette manipulation.

-### Feature 2: Configuring PNG Options for Indexed Color with Transparency
+### Feature 2: configuring PNG options for indexed color with transparency

 #### How to configure PNG options for indexed color